rocket-galleries/rocket-galleries/readme.txt

 6. Preview of default gallery styling with the Twenty Fourteen theme.

 == Changelog ==

+= 0.2 =
+* Gallery class has now been made re-usable.
+Easily use it to display your own gallery programatically.
+* Added “Link To” option for linking gallery images to Attachment Page, full size image, or other custom options.
+* Many more under the hood improvements to prepare the plugin to future plans!

 = 0.1.5 =
 * Fixed bug that prevented creation of galleries when using PHP v5.2.*.